1. Home

 2. Skill Refinement

-Interns receive constructive feedback from preceptors, licensed pharmacists who oversee their training.
+Interns receive constructive feedback from preceptors and licensed pharmacists who oversee their training.
 This feedback helps interns identify their strengths and areas for improvement, enabling them to refine their skills before entering the workforce independently.

 3. Professional Identity

 Exposure to different aspects of pharmacy during internships helps students shape their professional identity.
-They can discover where their passions lie—be it patient care, research, drug development, or management—and tailor their career paths accordingly.
+They can discover where their passions lie—patient care, research, drug development, or management—and tailor their career paths accordingly.

 4. Applying Classroom Knowledge